daredloco/catnip/Manual.md

 $isValid = Validator::Validate([null => 'string|nullable']);
 ```

-Check if value is unsigned (only for numbers)
+Check if value is unsigned (Needs to be a number or will be ignored)
 ```php
 $isValid = Validator::Validate([-1 => 'integer|unsigned']);
 ```